Room Draw Policy 2013-14

 Please verify your room and meal plan assignment in The Hub after Room Draw and any time a change is made in your housing assignment or meal plan.

 Room Draw takes place on May 13, 14 and 16 beginning at 6:30 p.m. each evening in Severance Great Hall.
-Rising seniors and their roommates will draw on May 13th, rising juniors and their roommates on May 14th, and rising sophomores and their roommates on May 16th.
+Rising seniors and their roommates (regardless of class standing) will draw on May 13th, rising juniors and their roommates (regardless of class standing) on May 14th, and rising sophomores and their roommates on May 16th.

-All members of the classes of '14 (seniors), '15 (juniors) and '16 (sophomores) who will be enrolled in classes on the Carleton campus during Fall Term 2013 are eligible with the exception of those approved for Northfield Option.
+All members of the classes of '14 (seniors), '15 (juniors) and '16 (sophomores) who will be enrolled in classes on the Carleton campus during Fall Term 2013 are eligible to participate in Room Draw, with the exception of those approved for Northfield Option.
 Students who have accepted Northfield Option and wish to apply for readmission to Carleton owned housing must petition in writing by April 26.

 Note: Students who have submitted the Petition-Student Review for Non-Carleton Programs form or the Off Campus Study Agreement form or who were approved for a leave of absence or withdrawal for the Fall Term are not eligible to participate in Room Draw.
 Questions regarding your status should be directed to the Dean of Students Office, Sevy 113, or the Off Campus Studies Office, Leighton 120.
 If your status changes, we must receive notification from the Off Campus Studies Office, the Registrar, or the Dean of Students office at least eight hours in advance to admit you to Room Draw.
 If notice is not received eight hours in advance, you will not be permitted to draw using your lottery number for placement.

-Three things are important to know when drawing a room:
+Below are the key things important to know when drawing a room:

 - Think about who you want to live with, if anyone.
 If rooms are available, you can select singles, doubles, triples, quads, quints, or sextets.
 Watch the listing of available rooms as you may have to split into smaller groups.
-Don't agonize about being away from friends--new friends and opportunities await you.
+Be prepared during the Room Draw process to divide the group if necessary.
+If groups are not ready they may be passed for other groups to keep the process moving.

 - Visit the halls/rooms you're interested in living in next year.
 Floor plans are available on the web and copies are available at Room Draw, but they don't provide you with dimensions, show where the windows are, or how big the closets are.